gopesh-sharma/financialThoughts/_posts/2023-2-3-pay-yourself-first-budgeting-method.md

   thumbnail: /images/blog/pay-yourself-first.jpg
 ---

 The "Pay Yourself First" is the budgeting strategy where people will prioritize saving by setting aside some portion of their income into savings or investments.
 This is done before paying any bill or making any other purchases.
-The idea of "Pay Yourself First" is simple that people should cultivate saving a priority.
-With this method you will save at the start of the month and then teh remaining amount can be used for expenses or needs.
+The idea of "Pay Yourself First" is simple people should cultivate saving as a priority.
+With this method, you will save at the start of the month and then the remaining amount can be used for expenses or needs.

-When you save certain percentage of money at the start of the month and thus you have limited amount of money for expense you are most likely don't overspend.
-The impulse buying will be reduced too.
-This also helps you in reaching your financial goals much faster or build up that emegency fund for any emergencies.
+When you save a certain percentage of money at the start of the month and thus you have a limited amount of money for an expense you most likely don't overspend.
+Impulse buying will be reduced too.
+This also helps you in reaching your financial goals much faster or build up that emergency fund for any emergencies.

 ## How to Start Using the 'Pay Yourself First' Budgeting Method

-So now you have decided that you will be starting with 'Pay Yourself First', but how is the question.
-These are some of teh tips which you can consider on how to start the 'Pay Yourself First' budgeting method which works for you.
+So now you have decided that you will be starting with 'Pay Yourself First', but how do you start?
+These are some of the tips which you can consider on how to start the 'Pay Yourself First' budgeting method which works for you.

-1. Determine your savings goal - To start using the pay yourself first budget, you need to decide on how much you want to save.
-This can de depenedent on your future goals, your expenses and your income.
+1. Determine your savings goal - To start using the pay-yourself-first budget, you need to decide on how much you want to save.
+This can be dependent on your future goals, your expenses and your income.
 Say for example if your monthly income is $5K, you can set a goal of $1.5K i.e. 30% of your income every month.
 So that means you will be having only $3.5K for expenses.

 2. Set up automatic transfers - This is very much needed so that you don't get to spend your money.
-The money which is intented for saving should be saved for the first day of the month itself.
+The money which is intended for saving should be saved for the first day of the month itself.
 Thus you are saving money before spending it.

 3. Track your progress - Tracking your progress is very much needed to know how much your goals have been completed.
-In this way you will be staying motivated as well as can tweak the goals and make adjustments.
+In this way, you will be staying motivated as well as can tweak the goals and make adjustments.

 4. Be Flexible - Some months are hard because the expenses can shoot up and thus we have to be flexible and adaptable based on it.
 So even if you fall short on the savings for a month or so, it is ok.
 And thus you have to be flexible enough in your budget.

-5. Stay Motivated - To be honest, this doen't come under get started.
+5. Stay Motivated - To be honest, this doesn't come under get started.
 Getting started is easy, but staying motivated is hard.
 So you have to think about your long-term goals and stay motivated to see the real results.
-You have to remind yourself regularly about teh benfit of savings and thus watch your financial goals come true.
+You have to remind yourself regularly about the benefits of savings and thus watch your financial goals come true.

 ## Tips to Make the Pay Yourself First Method Work for You

 You have thought about starting the 'Pay Yourself First' budgeting method but you don't know if it will work for you or not.
-These tipe will help you to make the Pay Yourself First method work for you.
+These tips will help you to make the Pay Yourself First method work for you.

 1. Set up automatic transfers - This is very much needed so that you don't get to spend your money and don't forget about saving.